developer-zebra/developer-zebra-site/src/mx/4-3/security/devadmin/index.md

 Description:

 >Android devices support two levels of inactivity timeout that can be controlled independently.
-The Display Screen Timeout, which can be controlled via the DisplayMgr Feature Type, controls the amount of device user inactivity that must elapse before the device display screen is automatically turned off.
-The Screen Lock Timeout, which can be controlled by the DevAdmin Feature Type, controls how long the device screen must remain off before a screen lock will occur.
+The Display Screen Timeout, which can be controlled via the DisplayMgr, controls the amount of device user inactivity that must elapse before the device display screen is automatically turned off.
+The Screen Lock Timeout, which can be controlled by the DevAdmin, controls how long the device screen must remain off before a screen lock will occur.

 >When the device screen is turned back on, manually by some sort of device user activity, or programmatically due to some device event, the result will depend on how long the device screen was off and the value set for the Screen Lock Timeout.
 If the display screen was off for less than the Screen Lock Timeout, then the screen will not be locked (and hence will not need to be unlocked by the device user).
 If the display screen was off for at least the Screen Lock Timeout, then the screen will be locked (and hence will need to be unlocked by the device user).